-Donna is the author of eco-memoir, Wild Roots – Coming Alive in the French Amazon, written from her home in French Guiana where she works from a platform high in the rainforest canopy.
+Donna is the author of eco-memoir, Wild Roots: Coming Alive in the French Amazon, written from her home in French Guiana where she worked from a platform high in the rainforest canopy.

 A nature enthusiast, excerpts from her books, along with several other works, have been published in various newspapers, magazines and online publications.
-When not tending to her food forest, Donna is reading from her sea kayak off the Atlantic coast or hurtling along one of the Amazon’s wild rivers in a sprint canoe.
+When not tending to her food forest, Donna can be found reading from her sea kayak or hurtling along one of the world’s wild rivers in a sprint canoe.

 Stormbird Press books

 An Interview with Donna

 Donna Mulvenna is a horticulturalist and nature writer living in the Amazon rainforest in French Guiana.
 Her writing offers a close-up glimpse into the fascinating world within the rainforest, reveals the profound effect it has on each of us, and encourages people to form a personal connection with the natural world.
 When she isn’t writing from her treetop office, reading from a sea kayak off the coast, or plunging head first through the jungle, she is hurtling along wild untamed rivers in a sprint canoe.
 She is the author of Wild Roots—Coming Alive in the French Amazon, Happiness is Green, and The Awe of Nature, why we should seek it out.

 Donna, please tell us a little about yourself.
 You live in French Guiana now, but where are you from?

 Sure.
 Thank you for talking to me today.
 It’s always a pleasure to talk about the Amazon rainforest, what led me to here, and what inspires me to stay.